clusterio/clusterio/docs/writing-plugins.md

     for [defining link messages](#defining-link-messages) below.

-The optional module folder contains a Clusterio module that will be patched into the save when the plugin is enabled.
+The optional module folder contains a Clusterio module that will be patched into the save when the plugin is loaded.
 See the section on [Clusterio Modules](developing-for-clusterio.md) in the Developing for Clusterio document.
 The only restriction imposed on modules embedded into plugins is that they must be named the same as the plugin.